01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

-# Exercice 5 Categorical variables
+# Exercise 5 Categorical variables

-The goal of this exercice is to learn how to deal with Categorical variables with Ordinal Encoder, Label Encoder and OneHot Encoder.
+The goal of this exercise is to learn how to deal with Categorical variables with Ordinal Encoder, Label Encoder and OneHot Encoder.

 Preliminary:
 - Load the breast-cancer.csv file